The Power of Data Reduction for Matching: Introduction

-As kernelization is usually defined for decision problems, we use in the remainder of the paper the \emph{decision version} of \Match.
-In a nutshell, a kernelization of a decision problem instance is an algorithm that produces an equivalent instance whose size can solely be upper-bounded by a function in the parameter (preferably a polynomial).
-The focus on decision problems is justified by the fact that all our results, although formulated for the decision version, in a straightforward way extend to the corresponding optimization version. \problemdef{(\textsc{Maximum-Cardinality}) \Match} {An undirected graph~$G=(V,E)$ and a nonnegative integer~$s$.} {Is there a size~$s$ subset~$M_G \subseteq E$ of nonoverlapping (i.e.~disjoint) edges?} Since solving the given instance and returning a trivial yes- or no-instance always produces a constant-size kernel in polynomial time, we are looking for kernelization algorithms that are \emph{faster} than the algorithms solving the problem.
-For NP-hard problems, each kernelization algorithm, since running in polynomial time, is (presumably) faster than any solution algorithm.
-This is, of course, no longer true when applying kernelization to a polynomial-time solvable problem like \Match.
-While the focus of classical kernelization for NP-hard problems is mostly on improving the \emph{size} of the kernel, we particularly emphasize that for polynomially solvable problems it now becomes crucial to also focus on the \emph{running time} of the kernelization algorithm.
-Moreover, the parameterized complexity analysis framework can also be applied to the kernelization algorithm itself.
-For example, a kernelization algorithm running in~$O(k^5 n)$ time ($k$ is the ``problem specific'' parameter) might be preferable to another one running in~$O(n^3)$ time.
-In this paper, we present kernelization algorithms for \Match which run in \emph{linear time} (see \cref{sec:bipartite-case,sec:fes-kernel}) or in \emph{almost linear time} (i.e.~in~$O(kn)$ time, see \cref{sec:fvs-kernel}).
+As kernelization is usually defined for decision problems, we use in the remainder of the paper the \emph{decision version} of \textsc{Maximum Matching}.
+In the rest of the paper we call this decision version \Match.
+In a nutshell, a kernelization of a decision problem instance is an algorithm that produces an equivalent instance whose size can solely be upper-bounded by a function in the parameter (preferably a polynomial function).
+The focus on decision problems is justified by the fact that all our results, although formulated for the decision version, in a straightforward way extend to the corresponding optimization version (as also done in our follow-up work~\cite{KNNZ18}). \problemdef{(\textsc{Maximum-Cardinality}) \Match} {An undirected graph~$G=(V,E)$ and a nonnegative integer~$s$.} {Is there a size-$s$ subset~$M_G \subseteq E$ of nonoverlapping (i.e.~disjoint) edges?} Note that, for any polynomial-time solvable problem, solving the given instance and returning a trivial yes- or no-instance always produces a constant-size kernel in polynomial time.
+Hence, we are looking for kernelization algorithms that are \emph{faster} than the algorithms solving the problem.
+The best we can hope for is linear time.
+For NP-hard problems, each polynomial-time kernelization algorithm is faster than any solution algorithm, unless P=NP.
+While the focus of classical kernelization for NP-hard problems is mostly on improving the \emph{size} of the kernel, we particularly emphasize that for polynomially solvable problems it is mandatory to also focus on the \emph{running time} of the kernelization algorithm.
+Indeed, we can consider linear-time kernelization as the holy grail and this drives our research when studying kernelization for \Match.